Contact information

 Legal, Privacy and Ethical Aspects

-The final day of the course will give an overview of the various governance issues involved with cybercrime and computer crime.
-Students will be introduced to the issues facing law enforcement, intellectual property and copyright implications, privacy concerns, and ethical codes of conduct.
+This session provides an overview of various governance issues involved with cybercrime and computer crime.
+Students are introduced to the issues facing law enforcement, intellectual property and copyright implications, privacy concerns and ethical codes of conduct.

 Topics